gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 same Protection engine in the same position, it will reply to the initiator with a PVALID chunk containing the chosen Protection Engine, otherwise it will reply with an ABORT chunk.
-If the association was not aborted the protected assocation is considered succesfully established.
+If the association was not aborted the protected association is considered successfully established.

-When the initiator receive the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously in the protected association parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise the protected association is succesfully established.
+When the initiator receive the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously in the protected association parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise the protected association is successfully established.

 ## Termination of a Protected Association {#termination-procedure}